 And, of course… We do professional work, and I warrant the quality of our work and I personally stand behind it.
 I don’t hide behind a different business builders license number to mask myself through a layer of abstraction.
 To be able to do this I must publish my full name and my personal license and home address in all of my advertisements like, business cards, company website, and signage.
 And due to my other career as a professional firefighter… I’m planted pretty firmly in the area… if I do move, it won’t be far.
 I also always maintain EssenDavis.com (Don’t click on it right now, it just goes to the front page of this website) so that as life ebbs and flows and if business names, addresses, or phone numbers change… “my name dot com” will always have or point to my current contact info.
 (It has a side benefit of being able to refer my services to friends if you know me but can’t remember our business name.)

-All of our work has the typical State of Michigan 12 month warranty, but no one’s checking calendars around here.
-If you are in my recent memory as a customer, I’ll stand behind our work.
-Things that are very custom that we have produced and installed from raw goods like our cabinetry, stone, and tile work carry 10 year warranties…. but they will last much longer than that.
+All of our work has a 12 month warranty, but no one’s checking calendars around here.
+Things that we produced and installed from raw goods like our cabinetry, stone, and tile work will last a lifetime.
 Well designed and beautifully crafted work from good materials is timeless.
 I try to do it right the first time every time… but I’m not to proud or too busy to admit a mistake and do it right the second time.

 This business is based on, grows by, works for, and depends on smiling customers and their referrals.
 If something about our work makes you unhappy after we have left, dial us back at 734-407-SMILE and we’ll come out with a good attitude and do what we can to get your smile back.